zippoxer/george/README.md

 ### MySQLDump

-Tired of using `ssh`, `mysqldump` & `rsync` only to dump your website's database?
+Tired of using `ssh`, `mysqldump` & `rsync` only to dump your site's database?
 Don't worry, `george` has got you covered!

-A single command to dump a website's database:
+A single command to dump a site's database:

 ```bash
 george mysqldump www.example.com > example.sql